Croatia Yacht Charter: Cruising the Adriatic Sea from Istria to Montenegro

 Cruise the Kornati archipelago, between Zadar and Šibenik, where limestone cliffs drop straight into a dark blue sea.
 The National Park is a dream for yachtsmen, divers and nature lovers.
 Photograph the cascading waterfalls, graceful birds and historic buildings of Krka National Park.

-The Krka River opens into the Adriatic Sea at Šibenik, the oldest native Croatian town on the eastern shore.
-Climb ancient stone steps to reach the picturesque town of twisting streets and narrow alleys.
-In the main square, people go about their daily lives beneath the watchful frieze of 71 sculpted faces of village men, women and children that peer down from St. Jacov’s Cathedral.
+The Krka River opens into the Adriatic Sea at Šibenik.
+This is the oldest native Croatian town on the eastern shore.
+Climb ancient stone steps to reach the town’s twisting streets and narrow alleys.
+In the main square, people go about their daily lives beneath the watchful frieze of 71 sculpted faces.
+These village men, women and children preserved in stone peer down from St. Jacov’s Cathedral.
 On the plaza, outdoor cafes feature cheese ripened in a lamb sack and pastries stuffed with olives and figs.

-The party town of Hvar is renowned for exclusive nightclubs, upscale restaurants, boutique shops and internet cafés, lodged in eight centuries of distinguished architecture.
+Hvar is famous for exclusive nightclubs, upscale restaurants, boutique shops and internet cafés.
+These modern venues are lodged in eight centuries of distinguished architecture.
 Walk to the top of the fort for stunning views.
 Jump in the harbor, and you can see the bottom through 40 feet of gin-clear water.
 In the main harbor, join celebrities and A-listers at trendy club Carpe Diem chic, exclusive, and just steps from your aft deck.

-Explore the jagged shoreline around Korkula: protected bays, pocket beaches and secluded coves are perfect for a private picnic lunch, snorkeling off the beach and splashing about on the yacht toys.
-On the island’s western end, explore Vela Luka’s Centre for Culture, located in a former 19th century schoolhouse, which includes an Archeological Museum, Art Gallery, and performance space for Vela Luka’s Folksingers group (Klapa) concerts, and native music and dance recitals.
+Explore the jagged shoreline around Korkula.
+Sail to protected bays, pocket beaches and secluded coves.
+Your crew can spread a private picnic lunch.
+Go snorkeling off the beach and splashing about on the yacht toys.
+On the island’s western end, explore Vela Luka’s Centre for Culture.
+It is located in a former 19th century schoolhouse.
+There’s an Archeological Museum, Art Gallery, and performance space.
+Vela Luka’s Folksingers group (Klapa) performs concerts, and native music and dance recitals.
 Dine on the local fish specialty, brodetto, paired with a pošip cara dry white wine.

-The town of Korkula, on the eastern end, is a dense patchwork of red-tiled roofs and ancient cobbled streets.
+On the island’s eastern edge is the town of Korkula.
+Get lost in the dense patchwork of red-tiled roofs and ancient cobbled streets.
 Just beyond the colorful arc of waterfront bars and restaurants lies Old Town.
-Gothic and Renaissance churches, palaces, and piazzas, all built from fine local stone, comprise a grand inheritance from centuries of Venetian rule.
+Gothic and Renaissance churches, palaces, and piazzas are all built from fine local stone.
+They epitomize the opulent inheritance from centuries of Venetian rule.
 Stroll back in time.
-The compact center can be explored in an hour.
+The compact Center can be explored in an hour.

 According to Homer, Odysseus stayed with Calypso on Mljet during his return from the Trojan War.
 Go ashore to discover picture-postcard villages, ancient vineyards, bucolic farms and fragrant forests.
-The western third of the island is Miljet National Park, popular with locals and visitors for paddle boarding, windsurfing, kiteboarding, and canoeing.
+The western third of the island is Miljet National Park.
+It is popular with locals and visitors for paddle boarding, windsurfing, kiteboarding, and canoeing.
 Divers can explore a third century Roman wreck and a German WWII torpedo boat.

-Away from the main thoroughfare things get progressively even more interesting.
+Away from the main thoroughfare things get ever more interesting.
 Stop at an alley shop counter to try a coffee, a glass of wine, or sample a local cheese.
-Fans of Game of Thrones can take the two-hour Game of Thrones walking tour to view scenes that will be familiar.
-In the evening, partake in a dose of decadence at exclusive and extravagant club Nude Noir, which made DJ Mag’s list of top 100 night clubs in the world.
+Fans of Game of Thrones can take the two-hour Game of Thrones walking tour to view familiar scenes.
+In the evening, partake in a dose of mayhem.
+The trendy Culture Club Revelin made DJ Mag’s list of top 100 night clubs in the world.

-The scenery from your charter yacht deck is astonishing.
-The waterways of Montenegro’s majestic fjord snake beneath thickly-forested mountains, wind past ancient buildings afloat on tiny islands, and lap the picturesque medieval towns of Risan, Tivat, Perast, Prcanj and Herceg Novi.
+The scenery from your Croatia charter yacht deck is astonishing.
+The waterways of Montenegro’s majestic fjord snake beneath thickly-forested mountains.
+Sail past ancient buildings afloat on tiny islands.
+Visit picturesque medieval towns: Risan, Tivat, Perast, Prcanj and Herceg Novi.
 Kotor, inhabited since the third century, has an easy temperament that feels authentic, timeless and slightly exotic.

-The Byzantine fortress that protects the quietly elegant Old Town is designated a UNESCO World Heritage Site.
+The Byzantine fortress that protects Kotor’s quietly elegant Old Town is a UNESCO World Heritage Site.
 Wealthy Venetian and Austrian rulers bestowed an astounding number of medieval and Renaissance churches to the town.
-Pleasantly lacking the glitz and glam of Dubrovnik, this is a comfortable place of stately stone buildings with wrought iron balconies and colorful window boxes, uniformed school children playing on sun-splashed plazas, and couples quietly conversing at outdoor café bars.
+Pleasantly lacking the glitz and glam of Dubrovnik, it’s a comfortable place.
+Life happens in stately stone buildings with wrought iron balconies and colorful window boxes.
+Uniformed school children play on sun-splashed plazas.
+Couples quietly converse at outdoor café bars.

-Porto Montenegro can provide a bit of the glitz and glam if that’s your preference.
-Located in the town of Tivat, this award-winning, five-star, superyacht marina complex with exclusive shops, restaurants and upscale amenities, is just a tender ride away from the historic atmosphere and cultural charm that make Kotor so endearing.
+Porto Montenegro provides plenty of the glitz and glam if that’s your preference.
+Located in the town of Tivat, this award-winning, five-star, superyacht marina complex is world-class.
+Peruse exclusive shops, restaurants and enjoy upscale amenities.
+You’re just a tender ride away from the historic atmosphere and cultural charm that make Kotor so endearing.

 Summer is the best time to charter for balmy weather and water, however expect crowds.
 The Dalmatian coast has become popular with everyone from A-listers to backpackers to cruise ship crowds.
 Nonetheless, Yacht Captains agree, this is a top charter destination.

 Korcula Town Museum, Palace Gabrielis, Old Town central square.
-15th and 16th century residential architecture with Korcula cultural history exhibits from prehistoric times to the present.
+15th and 16th century residential architecture with cultural history exhibits from prehistory to the present.

-Mljet National Park, a special and unique experience for all fans of nature, culture, old traditions and the Mediterranean air.
+Mljet National Park, a special and unique experience for all fans of nature, culture, old traditions and the Adriatic air.

-Dubrovnik Summer Festival, July 10-August 25, 2018, open-air concerts, ballet, and theatrical performances around town.
+Dubrovnik Summer Festival, July 10-August 25, 2020, open-air concerts, ballet, and theatrical performances.
 Check festival link for calendar schedule.

 D’vino Wine Bar, Old Town, intimate and elegant, with an impressive selection of fine domestic and imported wine available by the glass, bottle, and in tasting servings.

-Buza Bar, a little private corner of Dubrovnik where you can enjoy the beautiful view, cold drinks, have a snack and take a swim in the Adriatic sea.
-This is a cliff diving destination popular with the 20-30-something crowd.
+Buza Bar, a little private corner of Dubrovnik where you can enjoy the beautiful view, cold drinks, have a snack and take a swim.
+This cliff -diving destination is popular with the 20-30-something crowd.